 In paganism, Hekate holds a multifaceted role, particularly in witchcraft.
 She is known as a goddess of magic, liminal spaces, and transformation.
 As the goddess of crossroads, Hekate represents the power of choice, transition, and the moments between worlds—whether literal crossroads, life changes, or mystical thresholds between the seen and unseen realms.

 In modern witchcraft, Hekate is often revered for her deep connection to magic and the occult.
 She is associated with witches and sorcery, guiding practitioners in their workings, particularly those related to protection, transformation, and banishing negative forces.
+Her epithets like Kleidouchos (Key-holder) and Propylaia (Before the Gates) emphasize her role as guardian of thresholds and mysteries.

 Hekate's Role at Midsummer: